CruxConnect/crux-docs/_includes/product/response/item.md

 : (object) The Manufacturer's Suggested Retail Price Range object contains the minimum and maximum MSRPs for the Item, based on the available variants (SKUs).

 product_images
-: (array) Product Images stores an array of images for the item, based on the available variants (SKUs)
+: (array) Array of product images for the item.

 created
 : (string) The Created parameter is the date when the Item was added to our system.